ABC Wins in Adults 18-49 With Its Top Non-Oscar Week Since November

 via press release:

-Monday: With the Dancing semi-finals and the Monday’s most-watched TV network for the 4th week in a row, topping all 6 half-hours and outdrawing runner-up NBC by 3.2 million viewers.
-DWTS was Monday’s most-watched TV show for the 3rd week running. was Monday’s most-watched scripted series for its 9th consecutive broadcast to finish out as the 2012-13 season’s top scripted show on the night. won the 10 o’clock hour by double-digit margins in Adults 18-49 over its drama competition, beating NBC’s -led by 11% and CBS’ by 17%.
-In head-to-head competition, ABC’s widened its lead over NBC’s to a season-best 2.0 million viewers and continued to narrow the gap in Adults 18-49.
+Monday: With the Dancing semi-finals and the Castle season finale, ABC ranked as Monday’s most-watched TV network for the 4th week in a row, topping all 6 half-hours and outdrawing runner-up NBC by 3.2 million viewers.
+DWTS was Monday’s most-watched TV show for the 3rd week running.
+Castle was Monday’s most-watched scripted series for its 9th consecutive broadcast to finish out as the 2012-13 season’s top scripted show on the night.
+Castle won the 10 o’clock hour by double-digit margins in Adults 18-49 over its drama competition, beating NBC’s The Voice-led Revolution by 11% and CBS’ Hawaii Five-0 by 17%.
+In head-to-head competition, ABC’s Dancing with the Stars widened its lead over NBC’s The Voice to a season-best 2.0 million viewers and continued to narrow the gap in Adults 18-49.
 The ABC unscripted series held even week to week as the NBC show continued to decline.
-Up week to week in viewers (+4%) and young adults (+10%), ABC’s season finale of finished a strong #1 in the 10 o’clock hour on both measures.
-Building on its lead-in, was the #1 TV series in the time period in Adults 18-49 on each of its last 6 originals this season.
-Castle drew its 4th largest audience of the season.season finale, ABC ranked as
+Up week to week in viewers (+4%) and young adults (+10%), ABC’s season finale of Castle finished a strong #1 in the 10 o’clock hour on both measures.
+Building on its lead-in, Castle was the #1 TV series in the time period in Adults 18-49 on each of its last 6 originals this season.
+Castle drew its 4th largest audience of the season.

 Tuesday: Up week to week (+6%) and year to year (+6%) on the night, ABC earned second to CBS’ Tuesday season finale lineup in Total Viewers, leading NBC by 11% and Fox by 97%.
-In the 8pm hour against CBS’ 5 week-high in the hour – since 4/9/13. improved its hour year to year by 36% in Total Viewers and by 10% in Adults 18-49 over original programming on the year-ago evening.
+In the 8pm hour against CBS’ NCIS finale and the season opener of Fox’s So You Think You Can Dance, ABC’s special Wipeout boosted its time slot week to week by 10% in Adults 18-49 to match a 5 week-high in the hour – since 4/9/13.
+Wipeout improved its hour year to year by 36% in Total Viewers and by 10% in Adults 18-49 over original programming on the year-ago evening.
 Celebrating the program’s 300th episode, ABC’s DWTS: The Results Show shot up over its lead-in (+64%) and posted its 2nd week of Adult 18-49 growth (+6%).
 Soap opera star Ingo Rademacher was the next celebrity to leave the competition this season.
-Tuesday’s most-watched unscripted series, ABC’s dancing results show outdrew NBC’s by 1.4 million viewers in head-to-head competition in the hour and defeated Fox’s comedy finales among Adults 18-49 (+6% over /Mindy Project).
-Gaining 5% week to week, ABC’s was the most-watched TV show during Tuesday’s 10 o’clock hour for its 7th straight telecast.finale and the season opener of Fox’s , ABC’s special boosted its time slot week to week by 10% in Adults 18-49 to match a
+Tuesday’s most-watched unscripted series, ABC’s dancing results show outdrew NBC’s The Voice by 1.4 million viewers in head-to-head competition in the hour and defeated Fox’s comedy finales among Adults 18-49 (+6% over New Girl/Mindy Project).
+Gaining 5% week to week, ABC’s Body of Proof was the most-watched TV show during Tuesday’s 10 o’clock hour for its 7th straight telecast.

-Wednesday: Wednesday’s #1 TV show over the finale of -WED, ABC’s became the first-ever show to outdeliver any finale of Idol in Adults 18-49, leading by a definitive 23%.
+Wednesday: Wednesday’s #1 TV show over the finale of American Idol-WED, ABC’s Modern Family became the first-ever show to outdeliver any finale of Idol in Adults 18-49, leading by a definitive 23%.
 In fact on each of its last 7 first-run airings, Modern beat or tied Idol-WED.
-During primetime, ABC outpaced CBS by 5% and NBC by 25%. , and were each up in Adults 18-49.
-The #2 series to Idol at 8pm., ABC’s was up 6% over the prior week in Adults 18-49.
+During primetime, ABC outpaced CBS by 5% and NBC by 25%.
+The Middle, Modern Family and Nashville were each up in Adults 18-49.
+The #2 series to Idol at 8pm., ABC’s The Middle was up 6% over the prior week in Adults 18-49.
 For the 2nd week in a row, the ABC family comedy held the #1 position in the half-hour in Teens 12-17, tying the Idol finale.
-More than tripling its Adult 18-49 lead-in at 9pm (+208%), ABC’s dominated its half-hour, beating runner-up by 48%, Fox’s Idol-led by 61% and NBC’s L&O: by 164%. was up week to week in viewers (+11%) and young adults (+12%), hitting a 5-week high on both measures.
-At 10pm, ABC’s grew 6% week to week in Adults 18-49 and increased its overall audience for the 2nd week running (+4%) to deliver its best results in 5 weeks – since 4/10/13.
+More than tripling its Adult 18-49 lead-in at 9pm (+208%), ABC’s Modern Family dominated its half-hour, beating runner-up Criminal Minds by 48%, Fox’s Idol-led So You Think You Can Dance by 61% and NBC’s L&O: SVU by 164%.
+Modern Family was up week to week in viewers (+11%) and young adults (+12%), hitting a 5-week high on both measures.
+At 10pm, ABC’s Nashville grew 6% week to week in Adults 18-49 and increased its overall audience for the 2nd week running (+4%) to deliver its best results in 5 weeks – since 4/10/13.

-Thursday: More than tripling its Adult 18-49 lead-in (+210%) 9pm opposite the second hour of Fox’s Idol finale, ABC’s season finale of 7th consecutive first-run airing, beating NBC’s series finale of The (+7% from 9-10pm) and the opening hour of CBS’ 2-hour season finale of (+55%).
+Thursday: More than tripling its Adult 18-49 lead-in (+210%) 9pm opposite the second hour of Fox’s Idol finale, ABC’s season finale of Grey’s Anatomy was the #1 scripted show in its hour for its 7th consecutive first-run airing, beating NBC’s series finale of The Office (+7% from 9-10pm) and the opening hour of CBS’ 2-hour season finale of Elementary (+55%).
 The ABC medical drama won the hour with Women 18-34, beating Idol by 6%.
-Despite facing the Idol closer, ’s was held even week to week in Adults 18-49, equaling a 4-month high – since 01/10/13.
-Building on its ’s Adult 18-49 lead-in for the 3rd time in 4 weeks, ABC’s sophomore season finale of dominated the 10 o’clock hour, beating the second hour of CBS’ finale by 68% to finish as the #1 TV series in its slot on each of its last 16 first-run broadcasts.
-In addition, the finale delivered higher ratings than the Idol finale on the night in Adults 18-34 and key Women (W18-34/W18-49), standing as Thursday’s #1 TV show with Women 18-34.
+Despite facing the Idol closer, Grey’s was held even week to week in Adults 18-49, equaling a 4-month high – since 01/10/13.
+Building on its Grey’s Adult 18-49 lead-in for the 3rd time in 4 weeks, ABC’s sophomore season finale of Scandal dominated the 10 o’clock hour, beating the second hour of CBS’ Elementary finale by 68% to finish as the #1 TV series in its slot on each of its last 16 first-run broadcasts.
+In addition, the Scandal finale delivered higher ratings than the Idol finale on the night in Adults 18-34 and key Women (W18-34/W18-49), standing as Thursday’s #1 TV show with Women 18-34.
 Scandal delivered the series’ most-watched telecast ever (up for the 3rd week in a row) and tied a series high in Adults 18-49 for the 2nd week running.
 The show also achieved new all-time highs across all key Women (W18-34/W18-49/W25-54).
 The show spiked over its year-ago freshman season finale in Total Viewers (+25%) and Adults 18-49 (+39%).
 Scandal Social Activity: Scandal once again topped Thursday night as the most social series with 571,353 tweets, which is its highest number ever.
 Jumping 83% from the prior week, Scandal delivered over 4.3 million tweets this season, making it ABC’s most social program.
-As it has continually done this season, Scandal outperformed the in number of tweets. finale by 56%’s was the #1 scripted show in its hour for its
+As it has continually done this season, Scandal outperformed the American Idol finale by 56% in number of tweets.